TPODAvia/PX4-Autonomous-Vehicle/docs/ManualSITL.md

 ```
 roscore
 ```
-run the launch file with your defined vehicle
+Run the launch file with your defined vehicle

 In the terminal 2 run:
 ```
 roslaunch px4_sim 0launch_model_only.launch